Your Step by Step Guide to Successfully Complete Drupal 8 to Drupal 9 Migration

 Were you aware that Drupal 9 launched in June 2020?
 This news makes one thing certain —upgrading from version 7 or 8 to version 9 is more crucial than ever.

-If not, you could face serious security challenges and won’t be able to take advantage of the latest updates that include improvements in accessibility and scalability.
+If not, you could face serious security challenges in drupal web development service and won’t be able to take advantage of the latest updates that include improvements in accessibility and scalability.

 Here is a quick rundown of the actionable steps you can take to successfully perform Drupal 8 to Drupal 9 migration.

 Step 1: Install tools that help your website migrate effectively